farhanhubble/model-predictive-control/README.md

 ---
 ![Driving car in isimulator](/res/mpc_small.gif)
 ## About
 This repository contains the code for model predictive control project of Udacity's [Self-driving Car Nanodegree](https://in.udacity.com/course/self-driving-car-engineer-nanodegree--nd013).
-Model Predictive Control or [MPC](https://en.wikipedia.org/wiki/Model_predictive_control) casts the pronblem of controlling a system, in this case a car, as an optimization problem.
+Model Predictive Control or [MPC](https://en.wikipedia.org/wiki/Model_predictive_control) casts the problem of controlling a system, in this case a car, as an optimization problem.
 The MPC algorithm takes as input a reference trajectory and a vehicle model and produces a set of control inputs, steering angle, brake, throttle etc., that minimize a cost function over a finite number of timesteps, called the horizon.

 The input model used here is a kinematic model which contains parameters like speed, position, heading etc. A more comprehensive dynamic model would also include forces, like friction and centripetal force and the torques produced by these forces.
 Dynamic models are computationally heavy.